 - Multi-disciplinary team evaluation

-For children and adolescents with NMO, all care is managed by a consultant paediatrician who works closely with the NMO clinical team.
+For children and adolescents with NMOSD, all care is managed by a consultant paediatrician who works closely with the NMOSD clinical team.

 Dr Rachel Kneen, Consultant Paediatrician Dr Saleel Chandratre,

 Alder Hey Hospital, Liverpool John Radcliffe, Oxford